Graduation Requirements

 Coursework

-• 1 unit arts or eligible Career & Technical Education (CTE) arts (1 year)
+• 1 year of Fine Art or eligible Career & Technical Education (CTE) (10 credits)

 PE Waivers